 About

-Welcome to tasmania
+Welcome to Tasmania

-The island state has fast made a name for itself as an Australian wine superstar, with many winemakers moving from the mainland to secure coveted vineyards or now sourcing its famously pristine fruit.
+Our island state has fast made a name for itself as an Australian wine superstar, with many winemakers moving from the mainland to secure coveted vineyards or now sourcing its famously pristine fruit.
 From the Tamar Valley’s lush, winding landscapes to the postcard-perfect East Coast, quality abounds.

 Add to that art, food and nature that people make the pilgrimage to experience, and Tasmania provides an inspiring backdrop to some of Australia’s most exciting wines.